 - Historical linguistics

-The curriculum (or thematic area) of “Historical linguistics” focuses on methods and issues pertaining to traditional studies on ancient Indo-European languages, but also on the analysis of language change from antiquity to the Middle Ages, and on language contact as an important trigger of the diffusion of language change.
+The curriculum of “Historical linguistics” focuses on methods and issues pertaining to traditional studies on ancient Indo-European languages, but also on the analysis of language change from antiquity to the Middle Ages, and on language contact as an important trigger of the diffusion of language change.

 - Italian linguistics